 Surrounded by swaying palm and pine trees, Palolem Beach is one of the best places to visit in Goa.
 The sapphire blue sea against the backdrop of towering trees is a sight to behold.

 It is an excellent beach for swimming and sunbathing.
 Dolphin spotting is another popular activity here.

 Palolem is much less crowded compared to the beaches in North Goa.
 So, it is a must-visit for those looking for peace and quiet.
-The beach is just about 4 km away from Canacona Railway station.

 11. Colva Beach

 A little over an hour ride from Palolem takes you to the peaceful Colva Beach.
 Rent a bike or car whatever works for you.
 Watersports and beach shacks are plentiful at the beach.

 It is popular as a sunset beach in south Goa.
 In the evening it gets a bit crowded with tourists who visit to enjoy a captivating sunset at the beach.